 What People Say About

-James N. Frey Workshops
+James N. Frey Books and Workshops

 THE GREATEST CREATIVE WRITING WORKSHOPS ON PLANET EARTH.
 I have attended many workshops during my apprenticeship to writing.
 Almost all were helpful and gave me much needed information, but none compared to the electricity of learning as much as Jim Frey's teaching.
 He didn't waste a moment.
 His information was clear and logical.
 The "Aha!" light bulb finally clicked on in my brain.